jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 5. **Interact with the Mentor UI and Accept or Decline Mentee Requests**

 - Logged in Mentors can view the 'Mentor Tutorial' tab which provides a brief description of how to interact with the system.
 - The 'Suggested Mentee' tab displays mentee requests.
 If the user declines a request, the mentee is removed from the display.
-If the user accepts the mentee request, they can view that mentee in the 'Accepted Mentee tab'.
+If the user accepts the mentee request, they can view that mentee in the 'Accepted Mentee' tab.

 6. **Logout**